 Honoree, Illinois Super Lawyers, Real Estate (2005 - 2006, 2008)

 - The Cooper Union for the Advancement of Science and Art (1978)

 - State - Illinois

-- Represented four national universities in projects for a 1,000-bed facility, a 900-bed facility, a 440-bed facility and a 325-bed facility.
+- Represented four national universities in projects for a 1,000-bed facility, a 900-bed facility, a 440-bed facility, a 325-bed facility, and an ambulatory surgical center.
 Each project involved a public-private venture, a long-term ground lease and tax-exempt financing.

 - Worked on a complex transaction involving an air-rights lease, multiple users and multiple uses for a 53-story building.